 The role of Earth’s rotation in the appearance of the moon during the daytime

-The visibility of the moon from Earth depends entirely on the former’s position in its orbit.
-The moon completes a revolution around Earth in a little less than 30 days, and it appears as different shapes in the sky over that period.
+Thus, the visibility of the moon from Earth depends entirely on the former’s position in its orbit.
+As the moon completes a revolution or an orbit around Earth in approximately 30 days, it appears in different shapes, depending upon where it is located with respect to the sun and Earth.
 These varied shapes are commonly referred to as the eight phases of the moon.

-During a given portion of that time period (around the time of the full moon), the moon rises as the sun sets because the moon is opposite from the sun in the sky.
-Therefore, on every full moon, the sun, moon and Earth line up in such a manner that we can watch the sun setting and the moon rising (on the opposite side of the horizon) at about the same time.
+During a given portion of that time period (around the time of the full moon), the moon rises as the sun sets because the moon is directly opposite from the sun in the sky.
+Therefore, during every full moon, the sun, moon, and Earth line up in such a manner that we can watch the sun setting and the moon rising (on the opposite side of the horizon) at roughly the same time.

-However, with the passage of each day, the moon keeps getting nearer to the sun until finally it appears to be very close (around the time of a new moon), rising and setting at almost the same time as the sun.
-The upshot of this is that the moon becomes less visible at night and more visible during the daytime.
+However, with each passing day, as its orbital cycle progresses, the moon keeps getting nearer to the sun until finally, it appears to be very close (around the time of a new moon), rising and setting almost at the same time as the sun.
+The upshot of this is that the moon becomes less visible at night, and more visible during the daytime!

 Since the Earth is constantly rotating, the moon appears above the horizon for around 12 hours out of the total 24.
-On some days, these 12 hours coincide with the sun’s 12 hours above the horizon, and lo and behold!
-We can see moon during the daytime!
+On some days, these 12 hours coincide with the sun’s 12 hours above the horizon, at which points we can see the moon during the daytime!

-At that point, the moon begins to move away from the sun until it gets back to the full moon phase and the cycle starts over.
+After that point, the moon begins to move away from the sun until it gets back to the full moon phase and the cycle starts all over again.

 For all you stargazers out there, the moon appears in the daytime sky after the full moon phase until a few days before the new moon (it’s not visible around the new moon phase, as the illuminated side of the moon is facing away from the Earth).
-If you keep track of the phases of the moon on a daily basis (here’s a useful link), you will know the exact days when you can spot that faintly luminous, whitish ball in the daytime sky!
+If you keep track of the phases of the moon on a daily basis (here’s a useful link), you will know the exact days when you can spot that faintly luminous, whitish ball during the daytime, provided the conditions are right!